1. Suitability for age

 Is the activity suitable for the intended age-level in terms of developmental stage, concepts involved, language required, style of the activity, etc.?

 Are the language outcomes clear?
-Will a teacher be able to measure/demonstrate the success of the activity?
+Will an English teacher be able to measure/demonstrate the success of the activity?

 Does the activity actually practice/teach the language intended?
 Is it clear that learners will improve their language as a result?

 Will a teacher be able to read the description of the activity and fully understand all aspects of it?

 5. Ease of preparation

 How much time will it take to prepare the activity?
 Is the time required to prepare it proportional to the intended outcomes?

 6. General applicability

 How easy will it be for other teachers around the world to use the activity?
 Are there cultural or practical considerations that would prevent its more general use?
 Is it possible to use the activity in most school environments?